-- N-Acetyl-L-Cysteine (https://defenseboxes.com/product/n-acetyl-l-cysteine-nac/NAC) – 600-750 mg 2-3x a day on empty stomach.
+- NAC (N-Acetyl-L-Cysteine)– 600-750 mg 2-3x a day on empty stomach.
 This supports healthy lung function and immune health.
 NAC is currently very hard to find.
-Try health food stores or compounding pharmacies.
+Try Amazon or health food stores or compounding pharmacies.

-- Use nasal budesonide (Rhinocort).
+- Nasal budesonide (Rhinocort).
 This is getting harder and harder to find in store.
-Try your local pharmacy, Target, Walmart, Amazon, or get on our sister store here.
+Try your local pharmacy, Target, Walmart, or Amazon.
 Two sprays in each nostril once a day.
 You can do this prophylactically as well.
 This spray helps inhibit the cytokine storm.

-- Use any mouthwash that either says “kills 99.9% germs” or a whitening mouthwash with hydrogen peroxide.
+- Any mouthwash that either says “kills 99.9% germs” or a whitening mouthwash with hydrogen peroxide.
 Listerine works.
 Gargle twice daily.
 This slows viral replication in mouth.
 This is a good daily practice.